monero-project/monero-site/resources/user-guides/Importing_Blockchain.md

 ### Step 1

-Download the Current bootstrap from https://downloads.getmonero.org/blockchain.raw ; you can skip this step if you are importing the Blockchain from another source.
+Download the Current bootstrap from https://downloads.getmonero.org/blockchain.raw; you can skip this step if you are importing the Blockchain from another source.

 ### Step 2

-Find the path of your Monero wallet (the folder where you extracted your wallet). for example mine is.
+Find the path of your Monero wallet (the folder where you extracted your wallet).
+For example mine is:

 `D:\monero-gui-0.10.3.1`